discord-net/Discord.Net/docs/guides/commands/preconditions.md

 # Preconditions

-Precondition serve as a permissions system for your Commands.
+Preconditions serve as a permissions system for your Commands.
 Keep in mind, however, that they are not limited to _just_ permissions and can be as complex as you want them to be.